Guayaquil Conference

-The Guayaquil Conference (Conferencia de Guayaquil) was a meeting that took place on July 26–27, 1822 in the port city of Guayaquil (today part of Ecuador) between libertadors José de San Martín and Simón Bolívar to discuss the future of Peru, and South America in general.
+The Guayaquil Conference (Entrevista de Guayaquil) was a meeting that took place on July 26–27, 1822 in the port city of Guayaquil (today part of Ecuador) between libertadors José de San Martín and Simón Bolívar to discuss the future of Peru, and South America in general.
 The conference is considered a turning point in the South American independence process.

 Lima, a major royalist stronghold, had been captured by San Martín, who declared Peru's independence.
 Meanwhile, Bolívar had a successful campaign in Venezuela and New Granada, forming Gran Colombia.
 In Ecuador, a revolt in Guayaquil sparked independence movements, raising questions about its future alignment.
 Despite their common goals, Bolívar and San Martín could not agree on governance strategies for the liberated nations, with San Martin favoring constitutional monarchies and Bolivar supporting republics.
 Post-conference, San Martín retired, and Bolívar continued the liberation efforts.

 Causes

 Lima, capital of the Viceroyalty of Peru, was the most important city of the Spanish colonies in South America.
 It was a royalist stronghold during the Spanish American wars of independence, fighting against the several independentist outbreaks.
 For this reason, after the conclusion of the Chilean War of Independence the general José de San Martín organized a navy that allowed his forces to siege and capture the city, declaring the independence of Peru shortly afterwards.
 However, there was still a strong royalist force in the Peruvian countryside.

 Simón Bolívar led another independentist campaign.
 He liberated Venezuela after many attempts and with the help of Francisco de Paula Santander liberated the United Provinces of New Granada, creating the Gran Colombia.
 The battles of Lake Maracaibo secured the independence of Venezuela.

-A revolt in Guayaquil proclaimed the independence of the city, followed by other Ecuatorian cities.
+A revolt in Guayaquil proclaimed the independence of the city, followed by other Ecuadorian cities.
 Neither San Martín nor Bolívar took part in the initial development of the Ecuadorian War of Independence.
 The Ecuadorians discussed the future of the region: some factions wanted to join Colombia, others to join Peru, and others to become a new nation.
 Bolívar ended the discussion by annexing Guayaquil into Colombia.
 There was Peruvian pressure on San Martín to do a similar thing, to annex Guayaquil to Peru.